iterative/dvc.org/content/blog/2022-05-31-may-22-community-gems.md

 Thanks for the awesome question @dominic!

-If you are working with multiple files like `prediction.json` and `main.prediction.json`, you can still use the `dvc plots diff` command to get both of the plots to show on a single graph.
+You can use the `dvc plots diff --show-vega` command to export the plot to vega-lite on a single graph.
 You'll need to run the following
 command:

 ```dvc